josch14/semantic-metadata-extraction-from-videos/README.md

 ## Table of Contents
-You may test the extraction methods on custom text and captioned events (see [Usage](#usage)).
+Test the extraction methods on custom text and captioned events (see [Usage](#usage)).
 This repository does **<ins>not</ins>** contain the implementation of our method for video classification using generated captioned video events, the scripts that we used to evaluate our extraction methods, nor the trained models of the Dense Video Captioning methods that we employed (see [References](#references)) and the captioned events they generated.

 - [Installation](#installation)
 - [Usage](#usage)